winter477/apple-browsers/doc-bot/swiftui-advanced.md

 }
 ```

-See `swiftui-style.mdc` for basic SwiftUI patterns and design system integration.
+See `swiftui-style.md` for basic SwiftUI patterns and design system integration.